 Federal regulations that require the use of electronic health records are expected to create tens of thousands of jobs in health information technology within the next three years.

-Our program is proving successful as it has been accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-CAHIIM is a Chicago-based organization that accredits higher education programs in health informatics and health information management.
-It is the globally recognized and trusted accreditation organization for health informatics and health information management education programs to ensure the development of a workforce that meets the challenge of an information-intensive environment and its impact on global health.
+Our program is proving successful as it has been accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), the accrediting organization for degree-granting programs in health informatics and health information management.
 CAHIIM accreditation makes Indiana Tech graduates eligible to take the Register Health Information Technician (RHIT) exam.

 Gain Success in Health Information Technology

 - Release-of-Information Specialist

 - Clinical Documentation Specialist

 Credentialed as a Registered Health Information Administrator (RHIA) and a Certified Tumor Registrar (CTR), professor Kreinbrink has served both industries professionally for over 15 years.
 She also holds a master’s degree in education with a focus on educational technology and distance learning.
 She believes that the students of today will become the professionals of tomorrow that shape the future of the health information industry.
 “It is a privilege and an honor to be able to invest in our student’s education and prepare them for successful entry into the profession,” professor Kreinbrink said.

 - RHIA Registered Health Information Administrator, AHIMA (2007)

 - Ed., Master’s in Education, University of Toledo (2013)